Jahongir2007/jahongir2007/README.md

 ### Hi there 👋
 Hi my name is Jahongir Sobirov.
 I am full stack programmer.
-I am currently reading and working on HTML, CSS, JS, Python, PHP, JQuery, Node.js, Vue.js and Bootstrap
+I am currently learning and working on HTML, CSS, JS, Python, PHP, JQuery, Node.js, Vue.js and Bootstrap
 <!--
 **Jahongir2007/jahongir2007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.